adityaandhavarpu/AI-Course-Generator/README.md

 # AI Course Generator

-An AI-powered learning platform that turns a topic into a structured course with modules, lessons, objectives, content blocks, videos, and multiple-choice questions.
+An AI-powered learning platform that turns a topic into a fully structured course with modules, lessons, objectives, content blocks, videos, and multiple-choice questions — presented in a modern dark obsidian UI.

 ## Features